 The chart below depicts the projected inmate population relative to available prison bed capacity system-wide.
-Capacity projections assume operation at Expanded Operating Capacity,1 and represent the total number of beds in operation, or authorized for construction or operation as of December 2017.
+Capacity projections assume operation at Expanded Operating Capacity,1 and represent the total number of beds in operation, or authorized for construction or operation as of December 2018.

 Based on the most recent population projections and estimated bed capacity, there are surplus prison beds available for the five-year fiscal note horizon and beyond.
 Therefore, no additional beds will be required unless the projected number of additional inmates resulting from a bill (row four) exceeds the projected number of beds under the inmate population (row three).
-Rows four and five in the chart demonstrate the impact of the bill.